sumukhbarve/monoduck/src/lookduck/README.md

 **Why does the equality mode matter?**

-The equality mode is used to determine if the observable changed, and whenever it changes, all the computes that depend on it are recomputed.
-Those recomputeations can trigger additional recomputations, as computes can depend on computes.
+The equality mode is used to determine if the observable changed, and whenever it changes, all the computeds that depend on it are recomputed.
+Those recomputeations can trigger additional recomputations, as computeds can depend on computeds.

-If an observable (or computed) impacts multiple downstream computes (or if it has multiple subscribers), it might make sense to an alternative equality mode.
+If an observable (or computed) impacts multiple downstream computeds (or if it has multiple subscribers), it might make sense to an alternative equality mode.
 This way, noop-like updates won't trigger a recomputation cascade.

 ## React Integration: